KevinLe563/minecraft-towny/README.md

 Dying will spawn a grave, player will revive with a compass pointing to it.

 Other players cannot access the grave.
-Graves last for 3 hours.
+Graves last for 30 minutes.

 ## Jobs